 Not so very long ago, ordering vegetarian at restaurants meant being faced with a predictable plateful of spinach and ricotta cannelloni, a stodgy mushroom risotto or an overbaked roast veggie stack.
 My oh my, how things have changed.

-We like the umami-ful combination of slow-roasted king oyster, shitake, oyster and swiss brown mushrooms on housemade polenta bread with almond feta cheese, or the vegan French toast with raw vanilla cashew cream, fresh fruit and raw chocolate sauce.
-Keep an eye out for the gluten-free banoffee pie for a sweet treat - yum.
+We like the umami-full combination of slow-roasted king oyster, shitake, oyster and swiss brown mushrooms on housemade polenta bread with almond feta cheese, or the vegan French toast with raw vanilla cashew cream, fresh fruit and raw chocolate sauce.
+Keep an eye out for the gluten-free banoffee pie for a sweet treat.

 Yong Green Food

 The Dragon Bowls are a crowd-pleaser—monstrous in size and bursting with good-for-you ingredients like tempeh, seaweed and tahini, they’re great bang for your buck.
-As for the Korean BBQ and teriyaki dishes, well, they’re just are a fantastic way to experiment with mock meat.
-For dessert, there’s vegan tiramisu or a chia pudding made with cashew milk.
+As for the mapo tofu and teriyaki dishes, well, they’re just are a fantastic introduction to mock meat.
+For dessert, there’s vegan tiramisu or chia pudding made with cashew milk.

 Smith & Daughters

-Yep, you knew it would be on this list, and you weren’t mistaken.
-Smith & Daughters is a Latin-inspired vegan bar and eatery in a big-windowed, bluestone building on Brunswick Street.
-The brunch, lunch and dinner menus are Spanish-American inspired and feature plenty of mock meat for your very own Fabio-style ‘I can’t believe it’s not…’ moment.
-Standouts include the booze-infused Spanish French toast, the more-ish Mexican hash and the traditional hominy soup.
-Since opening in 2014, Smith & Daughters has proved so insanely popular that last June it launched Smith & Deli around the corner.
-Laid out like a New York-style deli, it’s got the same all-vegan ethos as well as king-sized ‘pastrami’ sandwiches, challah sticky buns, fresh buffalo ‘mozzarella’ and confusingly butterless croissants.
+Yep, you had an inkling it would be on this list, and you weren’t mistaken.
+Smith & Daughters is a Latin-inspired vegan bar and eatery in a beautiful big-windowed, bluestone building on Brunswick Street.
+The brunch, lunch and dinner menus are Spanish-American inspired, featuring plenty of plant-based items disguised as meat dishes for your very own Fabio-style ‘I can’t believe it’s not…’ moment.
+Standouts include the slow brazed beef ragu and polenta, the crispy calamari of the fritto misto, and the cacio e pepe—all vegan, of course.

 Moroccan Soup Bar